junnjiee/just-dca/backend/README.md

 # just:dca Backend

-The backend is built with Python [FastAPI](https://fastapi.tiangolo.com/).
+The backend is built with Python [FastAPI](https://fastapi.tiangolo.com/), and hosted on [Railway](https://railway.com/).

 The purpose of this backend is to interact with the [yfinance](https://github.com/ranaroussi/yfinance) library and run the dollar-cost averaging calculations.

-This FastAPI application is hosted on [Railway](https://railway.com/).

 ## Getting Started